History of the Jews in Italy: Paul IV

 Marcellus' successor, Paul IV, confirmed all the bulls against the Jews issued up to that time and added more oppressive measures, including a variety of prohibitions designed to condemn Jews to abject misery, depriving them of the means of sustenance, and denying them the exercise of all professions.
 The papal bull Cum nimis absurdum of 1555 created the Roman ghetto and required the wearing of yellow badges.
 The Jews were also forced to labor at the restoration of the walls of Rome without any compensation.

 Cum nimis absurdum limited each ghetto in the Papal States to one synagogue.
 In the early 16th century, there were at least seven synagogues across Rome, each serving as the house of worship for distinct demographic subgroup: Roman Jews (Benè Romì), Sicilian Jews, Italian Jews (that were neither Benè Romì nor Sicilian), German Ashkenazim, French Provençal, Castilian Sephardim, and Catalan Sephardim.

-On one occasion the pope had secretly given orders to one of his nephews to burn the Jewish quarter during the night.
-However, Alexander Farnese, hearing of the infamous proposal, succeeded in frustrating it.

 Many Jews abandoned Rome and Ancona and went to Ferrara and Pesaro.
-Here the Duke of Urbino welcomed them graciously in the hope of directing the extensive commerce of the Levant to the new port of Pesaro, which was, at that time, exclusively in the hands of the Jews of Ancona.
+Here the Duke of Urbino welcomed them graciously in the hope of directing the extensive commerce of the Levant to the new port of Pesaro, which was, at that time, predominantly in the hands of the Jews of Ancona.
 Among the many who were forced to leave Rome was the Marano Amato Lusitano, a distinguished physician, who had often attended Pope Julius III.
 He had even been invited to become physician to the King of Poland, but had declined the offer in order to remain in Italy.
-He fled from the Inquisition to Pesaro, where he openly professed Judaism.